-Not a leader, but I also hate to follow.
-Typically, I go my own way.
+Not a leader, but also not a follower.
+Typically, I go

 WHAT’S THE ONE QUESTION NO ONE EVER ASKS AND YOU WISH THEY WOULD?

 Can you sing Gilligan Island’s theme song?
 I can.
-I have the whole thing memorized.
 "Just sit right back and you’ll hear a tale, a tale of a fateful trip..."